 Cockroach Pest Control

-Cockroaches are one of the most feared and ancient bugs in the world!
-Virtually indestructible, we have approximately 550 cockroach species in Australia; only 5 of which are common household pests.
+Flick are experts at eliminating cockroaches from your home.
+All over Australia, our local cockroach pest control specialists provide safe and effective cockroach solutions.
+Cockroaches are one of the most ancient and virtually indestructible pests in the world!
+We have approximately 550 cockroach species in Australia; only 5 of which are common household pests.
 Cold-blooded, cockroaches are active in summer and thrive in warm, humid environments such as kitchens, roof voids and bathrooms.
-They’re unappealing creatures who are attracted to poor hygiene and can spread germs and bacteria.
 Find out more when you download our Cockroach Fact Sheet!

 From Preparation to Treatment

-Some species may require multiple treatments (German Cockroaches) in order to break the breeding cycle of the infestation.
+Some species may require multiple pest control treatments, such as the German Cockroach, in order to break the breeding cycle of the infestation.

 Have You Got Questions?
 Call us on 1300 270 019